 Surrey Children's Services recognises there are many styles of teaching and learning and does not endorse any particular method.
 Our interest is in establishing that suitable education takes place.
 Take a look at online information and resources for parents to find out about some of the home education options available to you and your child.

 What happens if it appears suitable education is not being provided?

 Under section 437(1) of the Education Act 1996 (on Office of Public Sector Information website), the Local Authority has a duty to intervene if it appears that parents are not providing a suitable education.

 A home visit will be offered with the aim of helping you overcome the difficulties within a mutually agreed timescale.

-If, after three visits, the situation has not improved you should arrange for your child to return to school.
-Should you need help to find a school place, the Admissions Team and the Education Welfare Service will assist you.
+If, after an agreed timescale, the situation has not improved you should arrange for your child to return to school.
+Should you need help to find a school place, the Schools Admissions Team and the Inclusion Service will assist you.

 If you decide to return your child to school after trying home education